 Black and white long exposure seascape photography

-Another filter that should be in your backpack when doing seascape photography is a Circular Polarizer.
-Its main objective isn’t to affect the shutter speed but to remove unwanted glare.
-This is especially useful when photographing during the daytime.
+Another filter that should be in your backpack when photographing seascapes is a Circular Polarizer.
+Its main objective isn’t to affect the shutter speed but to remove unwanted glare, which is especially useful when photographing during the daytime.

 #5 Capture Multiple Images and Blend Them Together

-This tip might not be applicable for those who don’t use Adobe Photoshop or another advanced photo editor that allows the use of layers and masks but it’s one that can make a huge difference to your seascape photography.
+This tip might not apply to those who don’t use Adobe Photoshop or another advanced photo editor that allows layers and masks.
+Still, it can significantly improve your seascape photography.

 Dealing with waves means that you’re dealing with elements that are constantly changing.
 Normally, it’s not just one wave in your shot; it’s multiple.
 Capturing all of them in their prime state can be quite challenging.

-A popular technique to deal with this is to capture multiple images from the exact same composition.
-By shooting dozens of exposures, you’re likely to get waves looking good in different areas.
+A popular seascape photography technique is capturing multiple images from the same composition.
+By shooting dozens of exposures, you’re likely to get waves that look good in different areas.

 For example, one image might have the perfect water structure in your immediate foreground, another has a nice wave in the middle ground, and a third has a nice splash on a distant rock.

-Taking all three images and blending them together will give you “the perfect” shot.
+Taking all three images and blending them together using layers and masks will give you “the perfect” shot.
 A shot that might not have been possible otherwise.

 #6 Don’t Like Wet Feet?
 Bring Waders!